Xilinx/Xilinx_Container_Runtime/docs/docker.rst

 Xilinx container runtime can be specified using --runtime flag.

-Notice: Default runtime can be set in /etc/docker/daemon.json, so that --runtime flag can be omitted.
+Notice: If the default runtime was set in /etc/docker/daemon.json, --runtime flag can be omitted.

 .. code-block:: bash